Emergency Contraceptive Pills

 - Breast tenderness.

-Your next period may be early or late, or could be lighter or heavier than normal.
+Your next period may be early or late or could be lighter or heavier than normal.
 If you use ECP more than once in a monthly cycle, the chance of an irregular period next time will be greater.

-ECP are not designed to be used as birth control.
+ECP is not designed to be used as birth control.
 It is vital to consider a reliable form of birth control if you are sexually active and at risk for unintended pregnancy.
 After using ECP, many women start birth control pills immediately.
 Ask your CHWS health care provider for information about birth control pills and/or other forms of birth control during your ECP appointment.

-Having unprotected sex puts you at risk for sexually transmitted diseases, including a serious infection known as pelvic inflammatory disease (PID), which can cause infertility.
+Having unprotected sex puts you at risk for sexually transmitted diseases, including a serious infection known as a pelvic inflammatory disease (PID), which can cause infertility.
 You and your partner can be tested confidentially at CHWS for STDs.

-If you vomit within 2 hours of taking your ECP the dose should be repeated.
+If you vomit within 2 hours of taking your ECP, the dose should be repeated.
 Ask your CHWS health care provider for a second dose.

-Schedule a follow up appointment at CHWS four weeks after taking your ECP if:
+Schedule a follow-up appointment at CHWS four weeks after taking your ECP if:

-- You have not had a normal period
+- You have not had a normal period.

-- You think you may be pregnant
+- You think you may be pregnant.

-- You have any early signs of pregnancy (nausea, fatigue, breast swelling or breast tenderness.)
+- You have any early signs of pregnancy (nausea, fatigue, breast swelling, or breast tenderness.)

 How to take these pills (Plan B):

-- You will be given Plan B pills during your scheduled appointment at CHWS
+- You will be given Plan B pills during your scheduled appointment at CHWS.